Services We Provide

 Custom OS Deployment

-Event Assistance and Building Displays
+Research Event Assistance and Building Displays

-The department relies on CS2 staff for event IT assistance.
+The department relies on CS2 staff for research event assistance.
 A few examples include invited speakers, dissertation defenses, faulty/staff recruiting, and faculty meetings.
 CS2 also supports the application that runs the Sitterson/Brooks building displays.

 Asset Management